 Arts, Literature and Communication (ALC) Program

-In St. Lawrence’s Arts, Literature and Communication (ALC) Program, you will study courses in English, French, Spanish and German.
+In St. Lawrence’s Arts, Literature and Communication (ALC) Program, you will explore themes of Culture, Creation and Expression.

 OUR PROGRAM